grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 ### Create the versioned release notes

+The following instructions are for the person directly responsible for creating the versioned release notes.
+This is typically someone on the Technical Writing team.

-1. After the previous version of Grafana is released, the directly responsible individual (DRI) cuts a branch and creates a draft PR with an empty What's new doc to be populated with the What's new content for the next release, along with the updated What's new index page.
+1. After the cut-off date for What's new entries has passed, cut a branch and create a draft PR with an empty What's new file to be populated with the What's new content for the next release, along with the updated What's new index page.
 This PR:

    - Should include an update to the link and version number located on the What's new tile of `docs/sources/_index.md`.
    - Should include the new Upgrade Guide page.
    - Should have a `no-backport` label.
    - May include a new Breaking changes guide page.

-1. After the cut-off date for the self-managed/versioned release, the DRI collects the relevant What's new content (specifics TBD).
+1. Have the build engineer generate a markdown file from the _What's new in Cloud_ with the following conditions:

+   - Filtered by Grafana version
+   - Includes all front matter
+   - Grouped by tags; entries with multiple tags should only be included once grouped by their first tag alphabetically

-1. The DRI adds this content to the What's new doc using the tags data to group items appropriately.
+1. Add the content of this markdown file to the What's new file using the tags data to group items.

+    If YouTube videos aren't in the body text of the entries, you might need to add them later.
+The easiest way to do this is to have another markdown file generated and make updates from it.

+1. A week before the release date, change the PR status from **Draft** to **Ready for Review** to signal to other stakeholders that the PR is now ready for any further review.

-1. The PM reviews the content to adjust order, **but not copy**.
+1. Have the PM review the content to adjust order, **but not copy**.
 All copy editing must take place when entries are added in the CMS.

-1. The PM and the DRI work to make final adjustments to the Upgrade guide or Breaking changes guide.
+1. Work with the PM to make final adjustments to the _Upgrade guide_ or _Breaking changes guide_.

-1. A week before the release date, the DRI changes the PR status from **Draft** to **Ready for Review** to signal to other stakeholders that the PR is now ready for any further review.

-1. The DRI finalizes the What's new.
+1. Finalizes the What's new.

-1. The DRI coordinates with the Release Guild and the GTM team for precise timing of when to merge the What's new doc into `main`.

-1. On release day, the DRI and merges the What's new branch into `main`.
+1. On the day before the release day, the DRI and merges the What's new branch into `main`.
 If `main` is no longer the same release as the upcoming release, the DRI adds the appropriate backport label to the PR.

 <!-- vale Google.Will = NO -->
 <!-- This section speaks of the future -->